idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 referred to as `_kappa` to the `Kernel` object so that all terms in the coupled weak form that involve `_var`, `_kappa`, and/or their test functions can be assembled in one or multiple class instances.
-This philosophy is similar to how the lower dimensional variable `_lambda` is added to the element faces of `Kernel` and `IntegratedBC` objects associated with the hybrid finite element method (HFEM).
+This philosophy is similar to how the lower dimensional variable `_lambda` is added to the element faces of `DGKernel` and `IntegratedBC` objects associated with the hybrid finite element method (HFEM).
 Documentation for that approach can be found [HFEMDiffusion](source/dgkernels/HFEMDiffusion.md) and [HFEMDirichletBC](source/bcs/HFEMDirichletBC.md) along with the base classes `DGLowerDKernel` and `LowerDIntegratedBC`.

 In a `KernelScalarBase` subclass, a naming scheme is established for the quadrature point methods of the two variable types: methods contributing to the test function of `_kappa` have "Scalar" near the front